instacart/arn/CONTRIBUTING.md

 pytest
 ```

-When addig a new ARN class, please also add tests to cover the new behaviour.
+When adding a new ARN class, please also add tests to cover the new behaviour.

+### Documentation
+Documentation is generated using [sphinx](https://www.sphinx-doc.org/en/master/) and hosted on readthedocs.io, which builds docs automatically.
+The one manual step is to run `inv apidocs`, which runs [sphinx-apidoc](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html) to generate the main `modules.rst` file automatically.
+If your contribution doesn't add any new modules, then this step isn't necessary.